Kyuuhachi/Aureole/book/src/guide/index.md

    downloaded from [archive.org].
    The voice files go in the `ogg` directory, depicted above.

+6. Install [LB-ARK](../lb-ark.md) and run its `move_sora_voice.ps1` script.
+   This is a small system that simplifies various aspects of *Sky*'s file handling.

-6. Check that the mod is running.
+7. Check that the mod is running.
 An easy way to do this, aside from just checking if there are voices playing, is that it will create a file named `ed_voice.ini` in the `voice` directory.
 If this file is not created, something went wrong.